 That is why positioning your store on Shopify is a basic SEO strategy worth investing in.

-Is it worth positioning a shop on Shopify yourself?
+Is it worth SEO a shop on Shopify yourself?

 The Shopify platform itself offers a wide range of possibilities when it comes to planning SEO activities.
 The website provides, among others possibility: